How our Feasibility Study process helped our client go from confusion to clarity.

 Key Steps for a Feasibility Study:

-1. Meet with your architect to brief them on your site-specific needs and technical requirements.
+1. Find an architect who offers a Feasibility Study service and meet with them to share your brief them on your site-specific needs and technical requirements

 3. Your architect will then prepare three to four design schemes (sometimes a small, medium, large and extra-large) to explore different layouts and room sizes to see what works best for you.
 Can you fit everything you want, or do we need to adjust the brief?

 4. Prepare an opinion of cost (based on square metre rates from previous projects) as shown on the design schemes and use this to refine or reduce the scope of the project as required.
-This will test whether your expectations and brief really does match the budget, and provide a solid base to move forward into Phase 2 (Planning Drawings).
+This will test whether your expectations and brief really does match the budget, and provide a solid base to move forward into the next steps in the design process: Phase 2 (Planning Drawings).